 A Hollywood-grade editor with only a few restrictions

 Platform: Windows, Linux, Mac OS X | Key features: Almost any format imported natively; outputs directly to YouTube/Vimeo; multicam editing; project sharing for groups | Good for: Slick-looking films

-Lightworks is another professional video editing suite used by people working on major Hollywood productions including Shutter Island, Pulp Fiction, 28 Days Later, The Wolf of Wall Street and Mission Impossible, so it’s exciting that there’s a free version that makes it accessible to everyone.
+Lightworks is another professional video editing suite that's been used on major Hollywood productions including Shutter Island, Pulp Fiction, 28 Days Later, The Wolf of Wall Street and Mission Impossible.
+So it’s exciting that there’s a free version that makes it accessible to everyone.

-Amazingly, in the free version you get nearly all the features; the main restriction for the free license version is the output formats – you can only export a web compatible file at 720p.
-If you want to export a few projects into a different format fairly cheaply, you can buy a one-month licence for £14.99.
+Amazingly, in the free version you get nearly all the features.
+The main restriction for the free license version is the output formats – you can only export a web-compatible file at 720p.
+If you want to export a few projects into a different format fairly cheaply, you can buy a one-month licence for $24.99/£14.99.

-Because it's a slimmed-down version of a professional suite, you may find that the interface isn't the easiest to navigate.
-But there are plenty of good tutorial videos that will get you up and running pretty quickly – and you won't have to pay a penny, as long as your projects are non-commercial.
+On the down-side, because it's a slimmed-down version of a professional suite, you may find that the interface isn't the easiest to navigate.
+But there are plenty of good tutorial videos to help you get you up and running – and you won't have to pay a penny, as long as your projects are non-commercial.

 Add special effects and text that will output in a range of formats

 Platform: Windows | Key features: Supports wide range of file formats, built-in DVD burner, chart tool, video stabiliser | Good for: Presentations